smile-health/api-user-guide/API-Integration-Endpoint.md

 efficient operational control.

-The API Integration Endpoint plays a key role in optimize order management, disposal instruction management, IoT management, improving tracking accuracy, and increasing overall business efficiency.
+The API Integration Endpoint plays a key role in optimize order management, disposal instruction management, improving tracking accuracy, and increasing overall business efficiency.
 The SMILE system have three main integration API such as: SIHA/SITB Integration, WMS Integration, and DIN Integration.

 ---